ivobeerens-test-blog/astro/src/content/blog/2025/11/homelab/homelab.md

 ---
 ![alt text](./server1.PNG)

 The total hardware costs are around €2669,17.
-At the moment of writing this blog the hardware prices of DDR5 memory and SSDs are surging (almost the double) because of the great demand.
+At the moment of writing this blog the hardware prices of DDR5 memory and SSDs are surging (almost the double for the memory) because of the demand.

 ## Hardware components overview
 ---